Complain about the Deputy Police and Crime Commissioner

 - Contact details for the Chair of the Police and Crime Panel

-- If the complaint is of alleged criminal conduct, then this will be immediately passed onto the Independent Police Complaints Commission.
+- If the complaint is of alleged criminal conduct, then this will be immediately passed onto the Independent Office for Police Conduct (IOPC)

 - Complaints Reports, published when the Police and Crime Panel believes it is in the public interest to do so